Universality for Weakly Non-Hermitian Matrices: Bulk Limit: Analysis of

 \section{Analysis of $\wt{\Psi}(\mbf{z};A^{(k)})$}

 The proofs of \Cref{lem:PsiBound} and \Cref{lem:PsiAsymp} will be based on the following representation of $F$ as an integral over $k\times k$ matrices, which is obtained by the supersymmetry method.
+This falls into the class of so-called ``duality formulas" which have been proved for expectation values of products of characteristic polynomials for various ensembles (see e.g. \cite{nishigaki_replica_2002,grela_diffusion_2016,liu_phase_2022} for the Ginibre ensemble).
 For this we introduce the matrices

 \begin{lemma} We have the identity

 where

 and